Policies & Access Portal: Designing human-readable governance for database access

 1. CONTEXTUAL FORENSICS FOR INCIDENT RESPONSE

-The Security Incident detail page was designed to move an admin from "something happened" to "here's why" in seconds.
-Rows accessed acts as a quick proxy for risk โ€” 1-2 rows suggests a targeted fix, 10,000+ flags potential exfiltration.
-Semantic Types reveal what kind of data was touched.
-The raw SQL Query block provides definitive context โ€” a targeted WHERE clause tells a different story than a blanket SELECT *.
+The Incident page moves an admin from "something happened" to "here's why" fast.
+Rows accessed is a quick risk proxy.
+Semantic Types show what kind of data was touched.
+The raw SQL block is definitive context.
+A targeted WHERE clause reads differently from SELECT *.

 Design Validation & Feedback

-One CISO participant worried the Override feature would be overused.
-This led me to add the mandatory "Reason for access" field and admin-facing override status โ€” turning a potential security hole into an auditable workflow.
+One CISO worried Override would be overused.
+That feedback added the mandatory "Reason for access" field and the admin-facing override flag, turning a potential security hole into an auditable workflow.

 Summary

 The policy-creation wizard eliminates CLI configuration.
-The Database Access Portal eliminates password sharing on Slack.
-The "break-glass" override eliminates shadow admin credentials โ€” replacing all three with a single, auditable system.
+The Database Access Portal eliminates Slack password sharing.
+The break-glass override eliminates shadow admin credentials.
+One auditable system replaces three workarounds.